Explore From Your Door And Create Your Own Adventures

 Food & Drink

-Staveley is only 2 miles away on a quiet country road.
+Staveley is only 2 miles away from Kentmere Farm pods, on a quiet country road.
 Five minutes on a bike and nearly all downhill on the way there!
 For a small village it really punches above its weight.

 If your wanting a pub lunch, sit in the garden by the river at the Eagle and Child or enjoy real fires indoors in the evening.
 Sample the local beer and fine snacks at The Hawkshead Brewery It is open during the day and on Friday and Saturday evenings.